Boyinglby/ICM/seg/README.md

 ## Environment Setup

-ICM mainly follows the env setup in [MIC](https://github.com/lhoyer/MIC)
+ICM mainly follows the env setup in [MIC](https://github.com/lhoyer/MIC) The exact enviroment set up of our ICM implementation can be seen in [environment.yml](environment.yml)

 First, please install cuda version 11.0.3 available at [https://developer.nvidia.com/cuda-11-0-3-download-archive](https://developer.nvidia.com/cuda-11-0-3-download-archive).
 It is required to build mmcv-full later.